Flying interCaribbean Embraer EMB 120 Brasilia

 Day Trips and Overnight Vacations

-For residents in the Turks and Caicos and those staying on extended visits, a great mini vacation can be a one or two-night stay in a nearby nation.
-Possible destinations only a direct flight away include the Dominican Republic, Cuba, Bahamas, Haiti, and Jamaica, with attractions that range from natural and historical sights, to great kiteboarding locations.
+For residents in the Turks and Caicos and those enjoying extended visits, spending a few days in a nearby nation can be a great mini-vacation.
+Possible destinations that are accessible via direct flights include the Dominican Republic, Cuba, the Bahamas, Barbados, and Jamaica, with attractions that range from natural and historical sights to great kiteboarding locations.

-For those staying on Providenciales, some of the outer islands in the Turks and Caicos are well worth a visit, specifically Grand Turk, Salt Cay, and South Caicos.
+For those staying on Providenciales, some of the outer islands in the Turks and Caicos are well worth a visit, specifically Grand Turk, North and Middle Caicos, Salt Cay, and South Caicos.
+Several of these islands can be visited on a day trip.

-Highlights abroad include the Cuban city of Havana with its Old World charm, Kingston in Jamaica, the Citadelle Laferrière in Haiti, the highest mountain of Pico Duarte (10,128 feet, or 3087 m) in the Dominican Republic, and the nightlife of San Juan in Puerto Rico.
+Highlights abroad include the Cuban city of Havana with its Old World charm, Kingston in Jamaica, the highest mountain of Pico Duarte (10,128 feet/3,087 meters) in the Dominican Republic, and historical Bridgetown in Barbados.

 Charter Flights